Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 then the left hand side operand of this operator is the explicit receiver of this call.

-A call of function `f` with explicit receiver `e` is correct if one (or more) of the following holds:
+A call of callable `f` with explicit receiver `e` is correct if one (or more) of the following holds:

-1. `f` is a method of the classifier type of `e` or any of its supertypes;
+1. `f` is a member callable of the classifier type of `e` or any of its supertypes;
-2. `f` is an extension function for the classifier type of `e` or any of its supertypes;
+2. `f` is an extension callable for the classifier type of `e` or any of its supertypes, including local and imported extensions.
-3. `f` is a property of the classifier type of `e` or any of its supertypes which allows a call-like operator through the `invoke` convention (see below);
-4. `f` is an extension property for the classifier type of `e` or any of its supertypes which allows a call-like operator through the `invoke` convention (see below);
-5. `f` is a local variable of an extension type with receiver type equivalent to the type of `e` or any of its supertypes

-Cases 3, 4 and 5 will be covered later in the section TODO().
-For now we assume that the function called is either a method or an extension function.

-Please note that extension functions for case 2 not only include top-level declared extension functions, but also extension functions available in any of the available implicit receivers.
+Please note that callables functions for case 2 not only include top-level declared extension callables, but also extension callables available in any of the available implicit receivers.
 For example, if a class contains a member extension function for another class and an object of this class is available as an implicit receiver, this extension function may be used for the call if it has a suitable type.

-Than for a function named `f` the following sets are looked upon (in this order):
+Then for a callable named `f` the following sets are looked upon (in this order):

-1. The set of non-extension member functions named `f` of the receiver type;
+1. The sets of non-extension member callables named `f` of the receiver type;
-2. The set of local extension functions named `f` whose receiver type conforms to the explicit receiver type;
+2. The sets of local extension callables named `f` whose receiver type conforms to the explicit receiver type, in all declaration scopes containing the current declaration scope, ordered by the size of the scope (smallest first), excluding the package scope;
-3. The sets of member extension functions named `f` available through all available implicit receivers whose receiver type conforms to the explicit receiver type, in the order of implicit receiver priorities;
+3. The sets of explicitly imported extension callables named `f` whose receiver type conforms to the explicit receiver type;
-4. Top-level extension functions named `f` or corresponding type, in this order:
+4. The sets of extension callables named `f` whose receiver type conforms to the explicit receiver type, declared in the current package;
-    a.
-Functions explicitely imported into current file;
-    b.
-Functions declared in the same package;
-    c.
-Functions star-imported into current file;
-    d.
-Implicitly imported functions (kotlin standard library or platform-specific);
+5. The sets of star-imported extension callables named `f` whose receiver type conforms to the explicit receiver type;
+6. The sets of implicitly imported extension callables named `f` whose receiver type conforms to the explicit receiver type.

+TODO() : all this X-imported things need to be defined somewhere

-When looked upon these sets, the first set that contains **any** function with the corresponding name and conforming types is picked.
-This means, among other things, that if set constructed during step 2 contains a more suitable candidate function, but the set constructed in step 1 is not empty, the function from set 1 is picked even it is a less suitable candidate.
+When looked upon these sets, the first set that contains **any** callable with the corresponding name and conforming types is picked.
+This means, among other things, that if the set constructed during step 2 contains a more suitable candidate function, but the set constructed in step 1 is not empty, the function from set 1 is picked even it is a less suitable candidate.